apicomponents/blob-collection/README.md

 ## Roadmap

 * List documents after a given time
-* Cache lists of documents
+* Cache lists of documents in storage
-* Additional views
+* Additional views with keys other than creation date
+* Support storing view data in postgres to allow for more clients
+* Partitioned views
+* Detect other clients and increase polling when other clients are found, for transparent scaling (intermittent pub sub)
 * Attachments
 * Subpartitions within dates
 * Other types of partitioning (such as by hour for logs)
+* Compression
-* Compression Store multiple documents in a single file, and batched writing
+* Store multiple documents in a single file, with batched writing
 * Use with another database (could make it work for big apps too)

 ## License